 There are no great things to be done.
 Only small things with great love.

-Saint Mark’s Outreach Committee seeks to make our community a better place for all by providing spiritual and material assistance to those who are hungry, without housing, without resources necessary for daily life, without a voice, or living without a support network.
-We strive to educate our community on the needs of the individuals and groups to whom we provide assistance.
+Saint Mark’s seeks to make our community a better place for all by providing spiritual and material assistance to those who are hungry, without housing, without resources necessary for daily life, without a voice, or who live without a support network.
+We strive to educate our church community on the needs of the individuals and groups to whom we provide assistance.
 We Educate, Provide Care, and Raise Awareness.

 Each year the Outreach Ministry receives its base funding from the annual budget of St. Mark’s.
 The Ministry is also funded from generous donations directed to Outreach by individual members of the congregation, as well as from fundraisers and donation drives held by groups of the Ministry.

 In deciding which projects to fund, the Ministry strives to support needs that are faith based and in which Ministry members participate actively.
 The goal is to have feet on the ground in all activities where there is also a financial investment.